Perfectly Baked Salmon Recipe with Lemon and Dill

 Our Sour Cream Baked Salmon Recipe is simple and delicious.
 We spread a mixture of sour cream, mustard and parmesan on top salmon fillets then bake them in the oven until done.

-How to Make The Best Oven Baked Salmon
+How to Make the Best Salmon in the Oven

-The trick to perfectly cooked salmon is to gently bake the fish in a little liquid — such as wine, stock, or water.
-Then cover the dish and bake until just cooked through.
-You could call this oven poached salmon.
+The trick to perfectly cooked salmon is to bake the fish in a little liquid — you can use wine, stock, and even water.
+After adding the liquid, cover the fish and bake until just cooked.
+The salmon basically poaches in the liquid.
+You could also call this recipe oven poached salmon.
 It’s practically no-fail.

-Start by layering sliced lemons and fresh herbs on the bottom of the dish.
-Add lightly seasoned salmon fillets on top, add a splash of liquid and then cover with foil.
-After about 20 minutes, the salmon will be perfectly cooked, moist, and delicious.
+Place the salmon fillets on top of the herbs and lemon then cover with foil or parchment paper.
+After about 20 minutes, the salmon will be perfectly cooked, tender and delicious.

-You may also like these easy fish recipes:
+You may also like these easy salmon recipes: